checkly/docs.checklyhq.com/site/content/docs/cli/using-check-test-match.md

 Two caveats:
 1. As a `.spec.ts` file does not contain any Checkly specific properties like `frequency` or `tags`, the CLI will add these properties based on the defaults set inside the `browserChecks` config object.
-Also, a `name` will be generated based on the file name.
+Also, a `logicalId` and `name` will be generated based on the file name.
 2. If you want to explicitly set the properties for a Browser Check and not use the defaults, you need to add `BrowserCheck` construct in a separate `.check.ts` file and set file path to the `.spec.ts` file in the `code.entrypoint` property.
+3. When you rename a file that was previously deployed, the `logicalId` will change.
+The effect is that once you deploy again the new `logicalId` will trigger a deletion of the "old" Check and a creation of this "new" Check and you will lose any historical metrics.

 > Note that the recommended patterns are just conventions.
 You can set any glob pattern or turn off any globbing by setting